flexile-white-logo

 Pig houses and pig production

-The pig house on Mære was built in 2008 and is an important teaching space for our students, but also an attractive arena for experimental activities.
-In the pig house, we run a combined production with 60 yearling sows and 1,260 fattening pigs and 700 piglets are delivered per year.
-Our students receive instruction in production, but also participate in the practical execution of experiments with the collection of experimental data and weighing of pigs, etc.
+The pig house at Mære was built in 2008 and is an important teaching space for our students, but also an attractive arena for experimental activities.
+In the pig house we run a combined production with 60 yearling sows and 1260 slaughter pigs and 700 piglets are delivered per year.
+Our students receive instruction in production, but also get to participate in practical experiments with collecting experimental data and weighing pigs, etc.

 Production results 2021